Cambridge Botanic Gardens

-The glasshouses at the Cambridge University Botanic Gardens comprise a whole range of glasshouses and we undertook a three phase project to fully refurbish these structures.
-The glasshouses were originally constructed in the 1930’s and were made from Teak.
+The University of Cambridge Botanic Gardens comprises of a whole range of glasshouses and we undertook a three phase rolling project to fully refurbish these structures.
 Current restrictions on the use of teak meant that replacement material was sourced from demolished buildings within this country.
-In many locations, the replacement teak was in fact older than the material it was replacing.
+In many locations the replacement teak was in fact older than the material it was replacing.

-The glasshouses were carefully dismantled and all of the decayed elements of the timber were cut out replaced with replacement teak members.
-The glazing was replaced and the brick plinths were all made good.
+The glasshouses were carefully dismantled and all of the decayed elements of the timber were cut out and replaced with reclaimed teak members.
+The glazing was replaced and the brick plinths were all repaired and repointed.

 Lighting and interpretation within these spaces were also upgraded as part of the project.